Chinese buyers flee Hong Kong for overseas property markets

 In May, the number of Hong Kong property transactions stood at its second lowest in 16 months, up 20.5 percent, according to Centaline Property Agency.

-Analysts expect the city’s developers, including Cheung Kong (Holdings) Ltd (0001.HK), controlled by the city’s richest man Li Ka-shing, to cut the premium - the difference between new launches and second-hand homes - of new projects by 15 to 20 percent in 2013 to attract local buyers.
+Analysts expect the city’s developers, including Cheung Kong (Holdings) Ltd, controlled by the city’s richest man Li Ka-shing, to cut the premium - the difference between new launches and second-hand homes - of new projects by 15 to 20 percent in 2013 to attract local buyers.

 “The local market is our new focus,” said Billy Chan, an agent at Hong Kong Property Services.
 He has sold just one residential unit this year - to a local buyer - compared with 10 in 2012, half of which went to mainland Chinese buyers.
 “We don’t have much opportunity from Chinese buyers now,” Chan said.